tgulu/Drone/README.md

 ## 4. Documents
 <ol>

-1. Quadrotor_Drone_Components_List
+1. Quadrotor_Drone_Components_List : Outlines the  components/tools and the price for them
-2. Project Research Document
+2. Project Research Document : Background Research for the project
+3. ESC manual : Explains how the ESC works

 ## 5. Video
 <ol>